Edinburgh Airport, Scotland, United Kingdom

-Edinburgh Airport opened in 1977 and is Scotland's capital airport.
-It is the eighth-largest airport in the UK and connects to over 110 international destinations.
+Edinburgh Airport opened in 1977 and is Scotland’s capital airport.
+It is the sixth busiest airport in the UK and connects to more than 110 international destinations.

-Edinburgh Airport is owned and operated by BAA Airports, which also owns Aberdeen, Heathrow, Southampton, Stansted and Glasgow airports.
-BAA plans to sell Edinburgh Airport in 2012.
+Edinburgh Airport was owned and operated by BAA Airports, which also owns Aberdeen, Heathrow, Southampton, Stansted and Glasgow airports.
+BAA sold Edinburgh Airport to Global Infrastructure Partners (GIP) in June 2012.

 The airport has two runways, with the main runway measuring 2,560m.
 The crosswind runway measures 1,976m and has 20 boarding gates.
 Edinburgh has a single terminal, and work on a £40m terminal expansion project began on 11 February 2009.